 Still in use as the main transmitter after 42 years at WCKL 560 KHz, Catskill, NY.

 The last seven years or so, it has not had much use, the station being caught in some strange LMA with Clear Channel, then sold to the Black United Fund of NY something or another.
-They basically had it dark, turning it on for a few days each year to as not to loose their license.
+They basically had it dark, turning it on for a few days each year to as not to lose their license.
 Finally, they LMA’d it to Family Broadcasting (not to be confused with Family Radio).
 There are rumors of a sale, but it remains to be seen.

-They have been broadcasting an eclectic, free form programming style which appears to be the work of mostly volunteers.
+They have been broadcasting an eclectic, free-form programming style which appears to be the work of mostly volunteers.

 The station was first licensed in 1970, thus this is the original transmitter: